PEDSnet/PEDSpace-README-Template/README.md

 renv::snapshot()
 ```

 This repo contains a GitHub workflow that will produce a top-level summary of the libraries used and insert it into the [README.md](BLANK_README.md#built-with) as a list of bullet points.
+The workflow will only work if `renv.lock` is placed in the **root directory** of the template repo.

 To restore the R environment: